Asynchronous computation

 The injection mechanism uses the same pattern as for other global concerns, like the timer manager or the priority task manager.

-signal has four template arguments:
+signal has three template arguments:

 • C: a compile-time string representing the name of the whole sender chain